 We have entered into credit facilities that contain covenants that in certain circumstances, among other things, restrict our ability to sell assets; incur, repay or refinance indebtedness; create liens; make investments; engage in mergers or acquisitions; pay dividends, including dividends by subsidiaries to Ferroglobe PLC; repurchase stock; or make capital expenditures.
-These credit facilities also require compliance with specified financial covenants, including minimum interest coverage and maximum leverage ratios.
+These credit facilities also require compliance with specified financial covenants, including minimum interest coverage, maximum leverage ratio, maximum secured leverage ratio and minimum cash liquidity level.
 We cannot borrow under the credit facilities if the additional borrowings would cause a breach of such financial covenants.
 Further, a significant portion of our assets are pledged to secure the indebtedness.
-For example, certain equity interests and assets are pledged to secure the New Revolving Credit Facility.
+For example, certain equity interests and assets are pledged to secure our Revolving Credit Facility.

-We have in the past breached certain financial covenants, including financial maintenance covenants under the Old Revolving Credit Facility as of and for the three months ended September 30 and December 31, 2016, certain covenants under our credit facilities.
+We have in the past breached certain financial covenants under our credit facilities, including financial maintenance covenants for the three months ended September 30 and December 31, 2016 under our then existing revolving credit facility.
 Our ability to comply with applicable debt covenants may be affected by events beyond our control, potentially leading to future breaches.
 The breach of any of the covenants contained in our credit facilities, unless waived, would constitute an event of default, in turn permitting the lenders to terminate their commitments to extend credit under, and accelerate the maturity of, the credit facilities in question.
 If in such circumstances we were unable to repay lenders and holders, or obtain waivers from them on acceptable terms or at all, the lenders and holders could foreclose upon the collateral securing the credit facilities and exercise other rights.
 Such events, should they occur, could have a material adverse effect on our business, results of operations and financial condition.
 See "- Risks Related to Our Capital Structure - We are subject to restrictive covenants under our financing agreements, which could impair our ability to run our business" below.